-This morning we visit St Nicholas Church, Steventon, which Jane attended regularly with the rest of the family to listen to her father preach.
+Day 6: Friday 12 September, Winchester - Steventon - Chawton - Winchester family to listen to her father preach.
 The tiny church is actually outside the village centre.
 It is a small, simple building, dating from the 12th century and retaining some fragments of medieval wall painting.
 A spire has been added since Austen's lifetime, bearing a wind vane in the shape of a pen in her honour.
 The Steventon rectory no longer stands (it was demolished by Jane's brother Edward who built a new house for his son, William Knight, who later took over the parish).
 Vice President of the Jane Austen Society in the UK, Revd.
 Michael Kenning will provide the group with a short introductory talk at St Nicholas Church.